 Credit Suisse names new heads of global M&A practice -memo

-The memo, the contents of which were confirmed by a bank spokesperson, said Scott Lindsay will also continue in his position as global chairman of M&A.
+Cathal Deasy and Steven Geller have been promoted to global co-heads of the mergers and acquisitions practice.
+London-based Deasy was previously head of dealmaking in Europe, the Middle East and Africa, while Geller ran M&A in the Americas and globally within the bank's technology-focused unit.

+The deals the two have worked on include the combination of DuPont's nutrition and bioscience business with IFF IFF.N, and the acquisition by FIS FIS.Nof rival Worldpay, the memo added.

-The changes come after veteran Credit Suisse dealmaker Greg Weinberger, who had led the bank's global M&A franchise, departed for Morgan Stanley MS.N.
+The changes come after veteran Credit Suisse dealmaker Greg Weinberger, who had led the bank's global M&A franchise, departed for Morgan Stanley <MS.N>, a source familiar with the matter told Reuters earlier on Wednesday.

+In recent weeks, several of Credit Suisse's most senior dealmakers advising other financial institutions (FIG) on mergers and other strategic matters have left, including Alejandro Przygoda, the global head of FIG.

 ((davidj.french@thomsonreuters.com; +1 646 223 5211; Reuters Messaging: davidj.french.thomsonreuters.com@reuters.net))